Trump acknowledges he repaid lawyer for 'Stormy' hush money

 Cohen had said previously: "Neither the Trump Organization nor the Trump campaign was a party to the transaction with Ms. Clifford, and neither reimbursed me for the payment, either directly or indirectly."
 He notably did not include the president personally.

-The revelation from Giuliani came as Cohen was under escalating legal pressure.
+Cohen himself is under increasing legal pressure.
 He is facing a criminal investigation in New York, and FBI agents raided his home and office several weeks ago seeking records about the nondisclosure agreement.

 Daniels' lawsuit over the hush deal has been delayed, with the judge citing the criminal investigation.